Mostafa1Jamal1/alx-system_engineering-devops/0x01-shell_permissions/README.md

 -rwxr-x-wx

 10-mirror_permissions > is an executable file that sets the mode of the file hello the same as olleh’s mode.

+11-directories_permissions > is an executable file that adds execute permission to all subdirectories of the current directory for the owner, the group owner and all other users.